lamw/vsphere-with-tanzu-nsxt-automated-lab-deployment/README.md

-# vGhetto Automated vSphere with Kubernetes Lab Deployment
+# vSphere with Tanzu using NSX-T Automated Lab Deployment

 ## Table of Contents